maths/moodle-qtype_stack/doc/en/Authoring/Answer_Tests/Calculus.md

 ## Integration tests ##

-For integration, three answer tests.
+For integration, there are three answer tests.
 Int has been part of STACK for a long time and tries to deal with various edge cases all in one answer test, but this complexity can sometimes lead to unexpected or unwanted behaviour.
 With the aim to reduce these disadvantages at the cost of using several PRT nodes, STACK 4.9.0 introduced the Antidiff and AddConst answer tests.